salvatoreromeo/osd-hotkey/README.md

 ## For developers

-This program is written in  [AutoHotkey]: https://www.autohotkey.com/
+This program is written in  [AutoHotkey](https://www.autohotkey.com/)

 You can git clone and modify it as you want.